-EPCOT is a unique spot at Walt Disney World.
+Epcot is a unique theme park at Walt Disney World.
 It has fewer rides than some of the other Disney Parks, but definitely has plenty to see and do.
-Many people overlook EPCOT and put it on there “if we have time” list.
+Many people overlook Epcot and put it on there “if we have time” list.

 The World Showcase has plenty to do, and many of the attractions throughout the park are hidden gems.

 Right now, Epcot is in a time of transition with quite a bit of construction going on.
 Disney is changing things up, as they often do!
 We will have to wait and see what is being added to the park.